 yasheluah (yah-SHAY-loo-ah): peace through struggle

 In addition to supporting Neurodivergent/Neurodistinct (ND) folks like me, helping people heal from spiritual abuse and toxic theology is a high priority for me.
 I understand the deep loss we experience when we leave a previously-trusted community of faith, and I acknowledge and validate the grieving, deconstruction, and reconstruction processes look different for everyone.
-She had many positive and healthy experiences during the years she attended and led within Southern Baptist churches and parachurch organizations, which spanned three regions of the US and three continents.
-However, during that time she also witnessed consistent spiritual abuse of others and experienced it herself.
-Ashley made the deeply painful decision to leave the SBC and devote my energy to reparations for my participation and complicity, and finding ways to help others heal from similar adverse religious experiences.
+I had many positive and healthy experiences during the years I attended and led within Southern Baptist churches and parachurch organizations, which spanned three regions of the US and three continents.
+However, during that time I also witnessed consistent spiritual abuse of others and experienced it myself.
+In 2016, I made the deeply painful decision to leave the SBC and devote my energy to reparations for my participation and complicity, and finding ways to support others as they heal from similar adverse religious experiences.